 15th of May 2020: Alias rejects legal terms proposed but offers on best faith two ways forward: a) additional help or b) an extension of the disclosure period if MiR can show evidence of security actions.

-- After working with legal advisors, Alias returns to MiR the 15th of May informing that the
+- After working with legal advisors, Alias returns to MiR the 15th of May informing that the legal terms were not acceptable.

 - Alias proposes two avenues for forward cooperation instead: